Bolivian Money and Currency

 Bolivia has bills in denominations of 200, 100, 50, 20 and 10 bolivianos.
 There are also coins.
 The coin with the gold center and silver outer rim is worth Bs.
 5 and it replaced our 5 boliviano bill (which was blue) years ago.
 There are also coins worth 1 and 2 bolivianos as well as coins worth 10, 20, and 50 centavos (cents of a boliviano).

-You lose a little value when you buy dollars but you get more if you are selling your dollars.
+You lose some value when you buy dollars but gain more if you are selling your dollars.
 That's because the dollar is a stronger currency so you have to pay more to get it.
 The boliviano is weaker so you get less for it.
-Make sense?
 Normally the Bolivian exchange rate (the value of Bolivia currency) fluctuates up and down daily depending on the value of the dollar.

 Bolivian Money: Bolivia Bills

 Tourism | Live in Bolivia | Banks and Money | Planning Your Trip